-Myopia is typically treated with corrective eyeglasses or contact lenses and in certain cases refractive surgery such as LASIK or PRK is an option.
-Surgery is the most risky treatment as it requires permanently changing the shape of the cornea.
-Other treatments involve implanting a lens that reshapes the cornea called a phakic intra-ocular lens or vision therapy.
-A treatment called Ortho-k, in which the patient wears corneal reshaping contact lenses at night to see without correction during the day can be another option.
+Myopia is typically treated with corrective eyeglasses or contact lenses and in certain cases refractive surgery such as LASIK or SMILE.
+Another treatment called orthokeratology, in which the patient wears corneal reshaping contact lenses at night to see without correction during the day, can be another option.

 While some people require vision correction throughout the day, others may only need it only during certain tasks such as driving, watching television or viewing a whiteboard in school.
-The type of treatment depends on the overall health of your eye and your eye and vision needs
+The type of treatment depends on the overall health of your eye and vision needs.